MetPX/sarracenia/doc/Admin.rst

 Add User
 ~~~~~~~~

+This just shows how to add a user to Rabbitmq broker with appropriate permissions.
+You will need to cover authentication as needed by the payload transport protocol
+(SFTP, FTP, or HTTP(S)) separately.

 Adding a user at the broker level and its permission (conf,write,read):

   rabbitmqctl add_user Alice <password>
   rabbitmqctl set_permissions -p / Alice   "^q_Alice.*$" "^q_Alice.*$|^xs_Alice$" "^q_Alice.*$|^xl_Alice$|^xpublic$"